 Rejection is the worst part of looking for a job.
 Especially when it comes after a fantastic (or so you thought) job interview, it shakes your confidence, both professionally and personally.
 So how do you recover your equilibrium when a great interview results in no job offer?

-You landed an interview for your dream job at a fabulous company.
-You arrive 10 minutes early, have a great conversation with the receptionist.
+You landed an interview for your dream job at a great company.
+You’re excited, so you arrive 10 minutes early, have a great conversation with the receptionist.
 You wait patiently and are greeted warmly by the interviewer.

 The interview goes great.
-No, not just great, it’s the single best interview you’ve ever had.
-You’ve done your homework and it shows.
-You ask great questions and really connect with the interviewer.
+No, not just great; it’s the single best interview you’ve ever had.
+You’ve done your homework, and it shows.
+You ask great questions and connect with the interviewer.

-The interview last 2 hours, they take you on a tour and show you where you will be working.
-They tell you that you’re perfect for the position.
+The interview lasts 2 hours, they take you on tour and show you where you will be working.
+Then, finally, they tell you that you’re perfect for the position.
 But they are still interviewing others.

 They tell you to contact them back in 2 weeks.
 No problem.
 You practically float home and immediately email a thank you note.

 Now you wait.
 At this point, you’re pretty confident that you will be in, at least, the second round of interviews.
-At the 2 week mark, you shoot off the requested contact.
+At the two-week mark, you shoot off the requested contact.

-Three days later you get a “thank you for your interest but we’ve decided to go with other applicants” email.
+And then you get a “thank you for your interest but we’ve decided to go with other applicants” email three days later.
 WTH?
 It’s like a punch to the gut.
-You reply back with the tried and true “thank you for your time and good luck with your search” email.
-Gritting your teeth the whole time.
+You reply with the tried and true “thank you for your time and good luck with your search” email, gritting your teeth the whole time.
+Why?
+WHY?

 There are many reasons employers don’t extend job offers.
-It could be they lost funding or the person who interviewed you did not have final hiring authority.
-Or they may have found someone with more experience or is a better fit for the position.
+It could be a loss of funding or the person who interviewed you didn’t have final hiring authority.
+Or they may have found someone with more experience or who is a better fit for the position.